spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the canary account to operate on.
  * `--bucket`: The name of a storage bucket that your specified account has access to.
-If not specified, a random name will be chosen.
-If you specify a globally unique bucket name that doesn't exist yet, Halyard will create that bucket for you.
+If you specify a globally unique bucket name that doesn't exist yet, Kayenta will create that bucket for you.
  * `--bucket-location`: This is only required if the bucket you specify doesn't exist yet.
 In that case, the bucket will be created in that location.
 See https://cloud.google.com/storage/docs/managing-buckets#manage-class-location.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See https://cloud.google.com/compute/docs/access/service-accounts for more information.